 We've been providing support and information about lymphoma for 35 years, helping thousands of people affected by the UK's fifth most common cancer.
 Find out more about how the charity started and our progress over the years to become Lymphoma Action - the only UK charity dedicated to lymphoma.

 Our strategy reflects what we want to achieve for people affected by lymphoma and where we can make the most difference.
 You can read more about our direction for the longer-term and how we hope to change how people live with lymphoma in Our Strategy 2020 - 2025.

 Ways you can get involved

 Throughout 2021, we will be promoting our theme of 'positive mental wellbeing' through all our existing services as well as running some special 35 year anniversary fundraising events.
-These will include a cycling event, online gaming challenge, 35th anniversary tea and the return of our Bridges of Britain event, to name but a few - all great ways of helping to improve positive mental wellbeing!
+These will include our make every mile count cycling challenge, an online gaming challenge, a 35 year anniversary tea and the return of our Bridges of Britain event, to name but a few - all great ways of helping to improve positive mental wellbeing!
 Please keep an eye out on our website for more information.

 Sharing your story

 Throughout the year, we will be sharing stories where the arts, sport and creativity have supported the mental wellbeing of people affected by lymphoma – whether that was upon diagnosis, throughout treatment or when living with and beyond their condition.